 New York law requires the seller to give you, the buyer, a disclosure statement before you sign the purchase contract.
 (This comes from the Property Condition Disclosure Act (the PCDA) (N.Y.
 Real Prop.
 Law § § 460-467.)
 The law also requires that the parties attach the disclosure statement to the purchase contract.

 If the seller gave you a disclosure statement, but it didn’t mention a known defect, the seller may be liable to you for your actual damages under the PCDA.
 (See Calvente v.
 Levy, 816 N.Y.S.2d 828 (N.Y.
 App.
 Term 2006).)
 This is a departure from some earlier court rulings saying that there was no remedy for a buyer under the PCDA other than the $500 closing credit for failure to provide the form.
 However, your ability to obtain damages under the PCDA depends on your ability to prove that the seller had actual knowledge of the defect and did something to prevent you from finding out.

 Notwithstanding your remedy under the PDCA, you still have all of the other remedies available under New York law.
 So, let's review the buyer's remedies under other New York laws.

 In addition to the remedies available to you under the PCDA, you may be able to obtain damages under New York case law (also called "common law").
-New York case law is state law that is created by the New York Appellate Courts.
+New York case law is state law created by the New York appellate courts.
 When a judge in one of these courts writes an opinion in a case, the rulings within become law.

-Let’s take a look at some of the remedies that have been created by the New York Appellate Courts.
+Here are some of the remedies created by the New York appellate courts.

-The seller may be liable to you for fraud or fraudulent misrepresentation if you can prove the following elements of this claim:
+The home seller may be liable to you for fraud or fraudulent misrepresentation if you can prove the following elements: